arfylarfy/Project2/README.md

 # Project2

 For this project, we will create a lex bot that will help determine a competitieve price offer for homes in Seattle.
-The lex bot will be supported by a machine learning model that we will choose based off a high level analysis due to time constraints and to focus the majority of our time on the lex bot itself.
+The lex bot will be supported by a machine learning model that we will choose based off a high level analysis due to time constraints and to focus the majority of our time on the functionality of the lambda function and lex bot.
 The machine learning models will consist of key features of site/dwellings as well as the listing price and solve for selling price.
 Even though the listing price and selling price have a higher correlation, we ant the machine learning model to take in account the selling price so the offer price can be the most competitive.
 The machine learning model we choose will have the highest coefficient of determination testing score as well as the lowest mean absolute error.

 ## User Story